-Here we have reporting from Local Falcon of a search for “SEO Toronto” showing five different businesses with “SEO Toronto” in the business name.
+Here we have reported from Local Falcon of a search for “SEO Toronto,” showing five different businesses with “SEO Toronto” in the business name.

-Three of the businesses that were keyword stuffed lost rankings for that keyword, one maintained it’s position, and one even increased.
+Three of the keyword-stuffed businesses lost rankings for that keyword, one maintained its position, and one even increased.

 If keywords in the business name were reduced as a ranking factor, wouldn’t all the listings be affected negatively?

 Clearly, there is some other element in play here.

 Introducing the New Business Profile Name Filter for Google Search and Maps

 There already exists a proximity filter on Google Maps.

 The proximity filter triggers when businesses have the:

 - same location (or extremely close to each other, like inside a large office building, for example)

 Google wants to show variability in the search results.
 If two businesses have the same location and primary category, then the algorithm will choose one listing to display and demote the other.